-Finland is home to vast extremes.
+Finland is a nation of extreme differences.
 Not only in our seasons and nature, but people as well.
 To celebrate Finland’s centennial, Visit Finland delves into the nation’s character more vocally than ever before by turning the Finnish genotype into music.

 The Symphony of Extremes – Born from Finnish DNA is a global campaign that will be supported through PR, paid advertising and Visit Finland’s channels.